Looking back to semi-truck history, the driver’s fatigue has always been the main cause of accident deaths on the road.

 Today, modern truck sleepers may vary in size from 36 inches to the massive 230 inches.

 Since 2000, approximately 70% of the new trucks manufactured in the US included sleeper berths.

 But, the first sleepers were also considered a "death trap", which were also known as coffin sleepers.

 What are coffin sleepers

-Coffin sleepers were very small sleeper compartments where the driver could rest.
+Coffin sleepers were very small sleeper compartments where the truck driver could rest.

 From within these coffin sleepers, the off-duty driver had no direct access to the on-duty driver.
 You had to get out of the truck and get inside the coffin sleeper from an outside door.